 Biehl International Research Internships

 A self-directed social science research internship conducted outside of the United States and other English-speaking countries.
 Open to returning majors in the departments of anthropology, Asian studies, economics, environmental policy, history, politics, and international and global studies.

 Business and Economics Internships

 Students develop internships that enable them to participate in, and to observe firsthand, the methods by which business firms conduct their affairs in a free market economy.
 Sponsored by Wilson, Smith, Probasco, Francis, Doherty, Camp, Bing, and Bank of America endowed funds.

 Supported by the Canale Endowment, students pursue a community service internship of their choosing.
 The internships are projects that benefit the greater Sewanee community, while also developing the individual intern’s leadership, communication, emotional, and analytical skills.
 Interns are self-directed but receive assistance from a mentor and the Outreach Office of the University.
 Internships take place during the academic year and interns are encouraged to spend at least 10 hours a week on their projects.

 Career Exploration Internship

-Summer internships open to any major for any type of internship.
-Funded by the Stephenson and Boyd internship funds.
+Summer internships open to any major for any type of internship are funded by the Stephenson and Boyd internship funds.

 Environmental Studies Internships

-Sewanee’s Environmental Studies Internship Fund offers stipends for environment-related summer programs in and outside of the United States thanks to the generosity of the Brewster, duPont, Fitzsimons, Lankewicz, Leroy, Mellon, Sommer-Speck, and Thomas funds.
-Open to students of all majors.
+The Sewanee’s Environmental Studies Internship Fund offers stipends for environment-related summer programs in and outside of the United States thanks to the generosity of the Brewster, duPont, Fitzsimons, Lankewicz, Leroy, Mellon, Sommer-Speck, and Thomas funds.
+These are open to students of all majors.

 Fund for Innovative Teaching and Learning

 The FITL research internships support student-faculty teams in collaborative or mentored scholarly research projects.
 Internships take place on the Sewanee campus.
-Established by a foundation that wishes to remain anonymous — aided by a bridge grant from the Jessie Ball duPont Fund.
+This fund was stablished by a foundation that wishes to remain anonymous — aided by a bridge grant from the Jessie Ball duPont Fund.

 Gessell Fellowship for Social Ethics

 Provides funds to enable an independent, year-long research project in social theory or social ethics.
 The project may be an academic research paper or field experience.
 Projects with a local focus are particularly encouraged.
-Awards alternate yearly between undergraduate students and seminary students.
+The awards alternate yearly between undergraduate students and seminary students.

 Lilly Endowment Internships